-Full applications will be appraised individually against the published criteria as outlined above.
-Each project seeking over £100,000 will be visited by case officers before a recommendation for funding is made to the CFP grant panel which includes representatives from Welsh Government teams with an interest in the projects to be considered.
-Final funding decisions will be made by the Deputy Minister and Chief Whip.
+Full applications will be assessed individually against the published criteria as outlined above.
+Each project seeking over £100,000 will be asked to provide additional information such as photographs before a recommendation for funding is made to the CFP grant panel which includes representatives from Welsh Government teams with an interest in the projects to be considered.
+Final funding decisions will be made by the Minister for Social Justice.
 The timescale on decisions for full application stage will depend on how quickly individual projects provide information.